City · Jordan · Middle East Africa

 Best Time to Visit

-The best time to visit Amman is during the shoulder seasons of spring (March to May) and autumn (September to November).
-During these periods, the weather is mild and pleasant, making it ideal for exploring the city's historical sites, markets, and outdoor cafes.
-Summer (June to August) can be extremely hot, with temperatures often exceeding 30°C (86°F), which may deter some travelers.
-Winter (December to February) is cooler but can be rainy, with temperatures ranging from 5°C to 15°C (41°F to 59°F).
-It's also worth noting that local holidays and events can affect travel plans, so checking the local calendar can be beneficial.
+The best time to visit Amman is during the spring (March to May) and autumn (September to November) when the weather is mild and pleasant.
+These seasons offer comfortable temperatures, making it ideal for exploring the city's many historical sites and outdoor attractions.
+Summer (June to August) can be extremely hot, with temperatures often exceeding 35°C (95°F), which might deter some travelers.
+Winter (December to February) is cooler but can bring rain and occasional snow, particularly in the higher elevations.
+Each season has its own charm, so consider what kind of experience you're seeking when planning your trip.

 Weather